gnfisher/Book-notes/confident_ruby.md

 - You aren't asking "Are you this type of object?" you are asking "Can you _give_ me this type of object?"
-Using `#respond_to?` for the former is frowned upon (can lead to clunky code quickly, probably leading to Open/Closed violations as we would need to modify every time we add a different possible object to handle).
+Using `#respond_to?` for the former is frowned upon (can lead to clunky code quickly).
 The latter is focused on the _messages_ and doesn't care what you give so long as it can give the method what it needs.

+### Define your own conversion protocols

+- You can define your own conversion protocols.
+This allows you to take in plain old data and convert it when you need it. _Allows for easy extension later._

+- The example given is the idea of `coordinates` that is an array of X,Y values.
+  A `Point` class defines its `#to_coords` which converts the object into a two element array.